ape-apatchett/lfs-arctic-browning/README.md

 - Table 1.
 Vegetation damage (%) recorded during the 2020 survey
 - Table S2.
 Presence/absence of vascular and cryptogam species
+- Figure 1.
+Species coefficients from the GLLVM
 - Figure S2.
 Ordination plot of research plots and species along the latent axis
 - Figure S3.
 Residual correlation matrices from GLLVMs of vegetation species